No products in the cart.

 doctors looking at MRI that shows signs of mixed transcortical aphasia

-Mixed transcortical aphasia is a more severe form of aphasia that causes an inability to speak or understand others.
+Mixed transcortical aphasia is a severe form of aphasia that causes an inability to speak or understand others.
 It is similar to global aphasia in that it affects multiple aspects of a person’s language skills.
-However, with mixed transcortical aphasia, the person can still repeat words they hear or sing familiar songs.
+However, individuals with mixed transcortical aphasia can still repeat words they hear, even an entire sentence.

 Use the links below to jump straight to any section: